 Who We Are

-the Satori Group was founded in 2007 by a group of graduates from Williams College and UC’s College Conservatory of Music (CCM).
+Satori was founded in 2007 by a group of graduates from Williams College and UC’s College Conservatory of Music (CCM).
 The company has been based in Seattle since 2008.
 Satori consists of eleven core company members (including seven founding members) and a continually expanding group of associate artists.
 The Satori Group was nominated for a 2014 Stranger Genius Award in Performance.

 *Returning to Albert Joseph by Spike Friedman.
 Directed by Caitlin Sullivan and Alex Matthews.

 Returning to Albert Joseph by Spike Friedman, directed by Alex Matthews